ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 Terminate Elastic Beanstalk, RDS, S3 (might need to delete bucket policy), and EC2 instances.

 ## Conclusion
 In this project, we demonstrated how to deploy a high-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk.
 By following these steps, you can create a scalable and reliable WordPress website that can handle high levels of traffic.
+If you have any suggestions on how to improve my code, feel free to message me.

 ## Acknowledgment
 This tutorial is adapted from the [AWS Elastic Beanstalk tutorial for deploying a high-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) provided by Amazon Web Services.
 We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the "Scalable and Highly-Available WordPress Deployment" tutorial.